 “No, it’s… it’s live!”

-Her grip throttled the axes handle.
+Her grip throttled the ax handle.

-“Tanya, remember… who the superhero is… in this relationship!”
+“Tanya, remember… who the hero is… in this relationship!”

 “Damn right it hurt!
 How could you do something so stupid?
 Even for me!
 That was so beyond dangerous, I can’t even!”